emxsys/worldwind-web-app-tutorial/docs/index.md

 </html>
 ```

-Feel edit the `<title>`.
-The `<meta>` elements above are important for Bootstrap and
+The `<meta>` elements above are important for Bootstrap and must be included.
-must be included.
-You can add other `<meta>` elements like author, description, etc.
+You can add other `<meta>` elements like author, description, etc. Feel fee to
+edit the `<title>`.

 ### NavBar: The Main Menu

 Our web app uses a Bootstrap [Navbar](https://getbootstrap.com/docs/4.0/components/navbar/)
-component to render the main menu at the top of the page.
+component to create the main menu at the top of the page.
 The Navbar is responsive:
 it automatically adjusts its layout based on the page width.
 We'll go ahead add
 menu items all for the features that we will implement, including: